1. Install

 # 3. Open the report

-open report.htmlFendix scans the API for missing security headers, CORS misconfigurations, authentication bypasses, sensitive data exposure, and rate limiting issues — all without sending any destructive payloads.
+open report.htmlFendix scans the API for missing security headers, CORS misconfigurations, insecure cookie flags, authentication bypasses, sensitive data exposure, and rate limiting issues — all without sending any destructive payloads.

 brew install fendixDownloads the latest release binary to /usr/local/bin/fendix.